asgr/Tiler/README.txt

 The above read in commands are in the RUNMEtile.rscript and RUNMErebuild.rscript scripts inside the Tiler_?.?.tar.gz tarball.

-To run the tiling code for e.g. an individual cluster (rather than the RUNMEtile.rscript script) use:
+As an example, to run the tiling code for an individual POSITION (rather than the RUNMEtile.rscript script) you can use something that looks similar to:

 > Tiler(tileplus=5, position='A3880', plate=c(0,1,0,1,0), runfolder=TRUE, TileCat=TCsamiclusY1, runoffset=1, updatefib=T, basedir='.', configdir='/instsoft/2dF/misc_software/configure-7.10+.Linux')

 tileplus	Tiles to make
-position	Cluster name (can be a combination of clusters, see below) plate		Vector the same length as tileplus value.
+position	Position name (can be a combination of positions, see below) plate		Vector the same length as tileplus value.
 This will assign the given plate number to each tile runfolder	Puts the new file in its own TargetFork subdirectory TileCat		Name of the tiling catalogue to use (within R)